List of forts in Washington County, Pennsylvania: Miller's Blockhouse

 Miller's Blockhouse was a blockhouse built in about 1780 by Jacob Miller, Sr., a pioneer in American Frontier in present-day Washington County, Pennsylvania.
 The fort served to protect settlers in the Dutch Fork area from Indian attacks.
 On March 31, 1782, the fort was attacked, and Ann Hupp led a heroic defense.

 On Wednesday, May 28, 1947, the Pennsylvania Historical & Museum Commission erected a historical marker on U.S. 40, 3.5 mi west of Claysville, noting the importance of Miller's Blockhouse to the history of Pennsylvania.
 The actual site of the blockhouse is 3 mi north.

 Rice's Fort

 Rice's Fort was a fortified blockhouse in present-day Washington County, Pennsylvania.
 During the American Revolution, it was built by Abraham Rice along Buffalo Creek.
-In September 1782, the occupants successfully held off a siege Indians.
+In September 1782, the occupants successfully held off a siege by Indians.
 The attack on Rice's Fort was recorded in historian's Samuel Kercheval 1883 history A History of the Valley of Virginia.

 In 1973, the Pennsylvania Historical & Museum Commission erected a historical marker at U.S. 40 at Lake Road, 3.5 mi west of Claysville, noting the importance of Rice's Fort to the history of Pennsylvania.